deepti2207/deepti2207/README.md

 - 👋 Hi, I’m @deepti2207
 - 👀 I’m interested in coding and also painting
 - 🌱 I’m currently learning full stack web development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on .....
-- 📫 How to reach me ...
+- 📫 How to reach me LUCKNOW.

 <!---
 deepti2207/deepti2207 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.